Itahand/flunks-site/README.md

 # 🏫 Flunks High School

 A nostalgic Web3 social platform bringing back the golden age of internet communities.

-## 🎓 Getting Started

-This platform requires an access code to enter.
-Contact the team or join our community for access.
+Proudly built and running on the FLOW network with Cadence.

 ## 🚀 For Developers